How to Access Massachusetts Probate Court Records Online

 - "Court Division" will pop up next to "Court Department."
 Click on the applicable county name.

-- Enter the decedent's first name and last name as indicated and then click on "Search."
+- Enter the decedent's first and last name, then click "Search."

-- Once you locate your probate case, click on the case number.
-You will then see the complete probate docket by date along with the name of the personal representative, the name of the attorney representing the personal representative, and the name of the judge presiding over the estate.
+- Once you locate your probate case, click on the case number, to view the complete probate docket by date, along with names of the personal representative, the attorney representing the personal representative, and the judge presiding over the estate.

-Once you locate the documents you want to have copied, you can go to the applicable county's Probate and Family Court website to obtain all of that court's contact information: Massachusetts Probate Court Contact Information by County.
-You can then visit the clerk's office in person or give the probate department a call to determine their procedure for obtaining the copies and the costs involved.
+After locating the documents you wish to have copied, you can go to the applicable county's Probate and Family Court website to obtain all of that court's contact information.